naurisSeglins/ai_budget_proxy/README.md

 # ai_budget proxy

-A stateless HTTP proxy that sits between your app and OpenAI and enforces a hard spend cap.
+An HTTP proxy that sits between your app and OpenAI and enforces a hard spend cap per token.
 When the cap is hit, requests stop — no runaway bills from a loop gone wrong or a forgotten test script.

+Each token has its own isolated budget.
+One agent or user hitting their cap does not affect any other token on the same account.

-Your OpenAI key never touches the proxy server.
+Your OpenAI key never touches the proxy's storage.
 You supply it on each request and it is forwarded directly to OpenAI.

 ---